wqruan/MPCFormer-HawkEye/README-HawkEye.md

 ```

-After runningthe following commands, `log_mpcformer_online+offline.txt` would contain the total communication size results from MPCFomer.
+After running the following commands, `log_mpcformer_online+offline.txt` will contain the total communication size results from MPCFomer.
 The offline communication size results shown in Table 2 can be obtained by subtracting the online communication size results from the total communication size results.
 It takes about ten minutes.

 ```
 chmod +x run_online+offline.sh